 Pot the bulb with one to one and a half inches of soil surrounding and with the top third of the bulb exposed.
-Water well, then let dry almost completely before watering again.
-Amaryllis stems will lean strongly towards the light so place the potted bulb in a sunny window and give the pot a quarter turn every few days to keep the stem straight.
+Water thoroughly, then let dry almost completely before watering again.
+Amaryllis stems will lean strongly towards the light, so place the potted bulb in a sunny window and give the pot a quarter turn every few days to keep the stem straight.

-Plan on your amaryllis taking from five to eight weeks to bloom, although you can control, to some extent, how fast your amaryllis will bloom with temperature.
-If your bulb is not moving fast enough, try watering with lukewarm (not hot) water and placing in a warm room.
-If your bulb is moving too fast, then simply place in a cooler room.
+Plan on your Amaryllis taking from five to eight weeks to bloom, although you can control, to some extent, how fast your Amaryllis will bloom with temperature.
+If your bulb is not moving fast enough, try watering with lukewarm (not hot) water and placing it in a warm room.
+If your Amaryllis bulb is moving too fast, then place in cooler room temperatures.
 These measures can add or subtract a week or so to the total blooming time.

-With proper care, your amaryllis will delight both you and your friends this winter.
-To bloom this beautiful giant from year to year, after your amaryllis finishes blooming, remove the spent flower stalks but allow any leaves that may have begun to sprout to remain.
-Keep the plant watered and in a sunny window and begin application of a good balanced houseplant fertilizer according to the directions on the package.
+With proper care, your Amaryllis will delight both you and your friends this winter.
+To bloom this beautiful giant from year to year, after your Amaryllis finishes blooming, remove the spent flower stalks but allow any leaves that may have begun to sprout to remain.
+Keep your Amaryllis watered in a sunny window, and start the application of a well-balanced houseplant fertilizer according to the directions on the package.

 When warm weather arrives, usually May 1 here in hardiness zone 7, you can move the pot outside for the summer, remembering to keep the plant watered and fed.
-If you know you’re going to forget to feed it once it’s outdoors, a slow release fertilizer can be used.
-Just before the first frost, usually mid to end October here, bring your plant inside, cut the leaves all the way back, leaving a one inch stubble and allow the pot to go dry all the way to the bottom.
+If you know you’re going to forget to feed it once it’s outdoors, use a slow-release fertilizer.
+Just before the first frost, usually at the mid to end of October here, bring your plant inside, cut the leaves all the way back, leaving a one-inch stubble and allow the pot to go dry to the bottom.

-Once the pot is bone dry, store the bulb in the pot in a cool, dark, dry place for 8 to 10 weeks.
-An attic, basement, or attached garage is good as long as they don’t get below freezing.
+Once the pot is bone dry, store the bulb in the container in a cool, dark, dry place for 8 to 10 weeks.
+An attic, basement, or attached garage is okay as long as they don’t get below freezing.
 Since some varieties will flower more quickly than others, check on the bulb after eight weeks.
-If the tip of a fat new flower shoot is beginning to show, then move the bulb out to a warm sunny window.
-Otherwise leave it to rest another two.
-The normal blooming time for an amaryllis (after the first year) is somewhere between February and May.
+If the tip of a significant new flower shoot is beginning to show, then move the Amaryllis bulb out to a warm sunny window.
+Otherwise, leave it to rest for another two weeks.
+The standard blooming time for Amaryllis (after the first year) is somewhere between February and May.

-To bloom your bulb by Christmas, you need to bring the bulb into dormancy by the end of August.
-Finding a cool, dark, and dry place then can be difficult because attics, basements and attached garages are still hot from summer heat.
-An unused refrigerator is your best bet.
+To bloom your bulb by Christmas, you need to bring the Amaryllis bulb into dormancy by the end of August.
+Finding a cold, dark, and dry place can be difficult because attics, basements, and attached garages are still hot from the summer heat.
+A good refrigerator is your best bet.